UmbertoTomasini/newsfeed/README.md

 * The label list is intentionally **skewed toward relevant classes** to minimise false‑negatives, which matter more than false‑positives in this setting.
 * The classifier runs in **multi‑label** mode (`multi_label=True`).
 If *any* label’s probability ≥ `MIN_SCORE`, the item is accepted; otherwise rejected.
 * **Recall / latency trade‑off** – more labels boost recall but increase inference latency.
-The current list was chosen as the sweet‑spot observed in benchmarking.
-* For every processed item we store:

   1. `relevance_score` → the *max* label probability.
   2. `top_relevant_label` → the label that produced that score.